Cap-des-Rosiers Lighthouse

 The Cap-des-Rosiers Lighthouse (Phare de Cap-des-Rosiers) is a lighthouse near the village of Cap-des-Rosiers in Gaspé, Quebec, Canada.

-It was classified as a National Historic Site of Canada on June 11, 1973.
-It was listed as a Federal Heritage Building on March 31, 1994.
+It was classified as a National Historic Site of Canada on June 11, 1973 and was listed as a Federal Heritage Building on March 31, 1994.

 The Cap-des-Rosiers Lighthouse is the tallest lighthouse in Canada, standing 34.1 m tall.
 It is situated on the south shore of the Saint Lawrence River at the top of a steep cliff.
 It is located at the mouth of the river, where it flows into the Gulf of St. Lawrence.
-It is open for tours in the summer season.
+The lighthouse open for tours in the summer season.

 Historic Sites and Monuments Board of Canada

 The Historic Sites and Monuments Board of Canada installed a plaque at the base of the lighthouse in 1977, with inscriptions in French and English, which reads (in English):

 Built in 1858, this lighthouse is one of a series of tall, tapering towers erected on the Gulf of St. Lawrence and on Lake Huron by the Department of Public Works.
 The 112 foot structure is the tallest lighthouse in Canada; its stone tower faced with firebrick has walls over seven feet thick at the base, tapering to three feet at the top, with foundations extending to eight feet beneath the surface.
 Originally a dwelling was attached to the tower.
 A powerful light 136 feet above high water served as a major coastal aid for shipping headed in the estuary of the St. Lawrence from the Gulf.